ashutosh-agrahari/go-chat-app/README.md

-### Go Chat App
+# Go Chat App

 A real-time WebSocket-based chat application built using Golang and the Gorilla WebSocket package.
-This application supports multi-client messaging and uses concurrency-safe `Hub` and `Client` structures with a minimal HTML/JavaScript frontend.
+This application supports multiple users and rooms with real-time message delivery via WebSockets and a simple HTML/JS frontend.

 ---

 ## Features

-- Real-time 1:1 and group messaging
-- Built using WebSockets (`gorilla/websocket`)
+- Real-time messaging using WebSockets
+- Multiple chat rooms with room-level isolation
+- Display sender username with each message
 - Multi-client support via Go channels and goroutines
-- Simple, responsive frontend (HTML + JavaScript)
+- Lightweight, responsive frontend (HTML + JS)
-- Message broadcast to all connected clients
+- Clean separation of backend logic (`Hub`, `Client`, `main`)

 ---